 Now put it all together!
 The qualities you want + what your ideal hires want = how to position the role in your job posting.

 Take what you want and what they need and put it together into a job ad they cannot ignore.

-Think about what is alluring to a top performer.
-What kind of verbiage would they use?
-Craft sentences and phrases to excite them about the role.
-What about your job ad, the role, and the future opportunities is going to make them have to apply?
+Think about what is compelling to a top performer.
+What kind of words would they use?
+Then craft sentences and phrases to excite them about the role.
+What about your job ad, the role, and the future opportunities is going to make them decide to apply?

 Combine what you need with what they want and use selling points in your job ad as the icing on top.
-Find your most desirable employees and attract them using Job Design.
+Engage and excite your most desirable potential employees and attract them using Job Design.